The Skate Hog Hill year kicked off with The Crackling a few weekends back. Robbie Stevens and Jason Woodall share their stories.

 When it came to the stand up final, I can only describe it as carnage, but my mate was awarded 1st place and I was awarded joint 2nd with another friend of mine so it was the absolute icing on the cake for the whole weekend.
 Longy won a beautiful Downhill deck, I won some Otand Presidents, and Josh won some trucks so we were all on top of the world.

 I’d like to say thanks very much to all involved with organising and taking part.
 So many friendly and helpful people all in one place.
 I can’t wait for the next one!

-Many thanks to Robbie and Jason for sharing their day, Paul for explaining the luge Championships, and to Alec, John, Darrelle, Matthias, Doug, Street Sledge, Slide Perfect and Sp8Boards for images and videos.
+Many thanks to Robbie and Jason for sharing their day, Pete for explaining the luge Championships, and to Alec, John, Darrelle, Matthias, Doug, Street Sledge, Slide Perfect and Sp8Boards for images and videos.